Paper Chan's Little Guide to Minecraft Server Optimization!

 Scenario 1: If a player loots a chest once and comes back later, there will not be new loot.

-Scenario 2: If player A loots a chest and then player B comes by later, the chest will be refilled and lootable for player A again.
+Scenario 2: If Player A loots a chest and then Player B comes by later, the chest will be refilled and lootable for Player A again.

-Scenario 3: If restrict-player-reloot time is set to 3d, a player cannot reloot the same chest until 3 days later.
+Scenario 3: If restrict-player-reloot-time is set to 3d, a player cannot reloot the same chest until 3 days later.

-The chest will refill regardless of the remaining items inside unless it is full.
+Note: The chest will refill regardless of the remaining items inside unless it is full.

-The lootables refill feature only works with the original world-generated chests.
-Please let your players know to not break them.
+💡 The lootables refill feature only works with the original world-generated chests.
+Please let your players know not to break them.

 generate-random-seeds-for-all: true

-Toggling this option to true will provide you with some level of security against seed-cracking tools, as it randomizes the sub-seed for a Minecraft world, rather than using the world seed to generate features.
-This is a very useful feature if you aim to prevent unfair advantages that players may gain if they manage to figure out your world seed using tools like SeedcrackerX.
+Toggling this option to true will provide you with some level of security against seed-cracking tools, as it randomizes the sub-seed for a Minecraft world rather than using the world seed to generate features.

-Please note that this config covers features only, for generated structures, please manually alter the structure seeds in spigot.yml.
+Please note that this config covers features only.
+For generated structures, please manually alter the structure seeds in spigot.yml.

-Please note that this configuration does not affect chunks that were generated before enabling this option.
 For the best results, it is recommended to use this feature in a brand new world.
-A detailed walkthrough is provided below if you wish to make the most of this feature.
+Follow the steps below if you wish to fully utilize this feature.

-1. Start the server in order for the paper-world-defaults.yml file to be generated then stop the server.
+- Start the server in order for the

-Please note that this may not prevent seed-crackers from brute forcing your world seed; however, this option does render the advantage of knowing the world seed useless, as locations of all features and structures will not line up with the world seed.
-With that being said, the only real way to completely prevents seed-cracking is having custom world generation.
+💡 Please note that this may not prevent seed-crackers from brute forcing your world seed; however, this option does render the advantage of knowing the world seed useless, as locations of all features and structures will not line up with the world seed.
+With that being said, the only real way to completely prevent seed-cracking is having custom world generation.

 legacy-ender-pearl-behavior: false

-Since version 1.21.3, Mojang has made ender pearls able to load chunks on their own.
-Setting this option to true will disable ender pearls' ability to load chunks.
+Since version 1.21.3+, Mojang has made ender pearls able to load chunks on their own.

-Fun fact: With a simple ender pearl stasis chamber set up, one can now load a 3x3 area with ease!
+💡 Fun fact: With a simple ender pearl stasis chamber set up, one can now load a 3x3 area with ease!

 Essential configurations for paper-global.yml